Assessing quality of selection procedures: Lower bound of false positive rate as a function of inter-rater reliability: Acknowledgement

 \section{Acknowledgement}

-The study was funded by the Czech Science Foundation grant number 21-03658S.
-We are thankful to Julius Pfadt and Elena Erosheva for helpful comments and suggestions on an earlier version of the manuscript.
+The study was funded by the Czech Science Foundation project "Theoretical Foundations of Computational Psychometrics" grant number 21-03658S, and by the project "Research of Excellence on Digital Technologies and Wellbeing CZ.02.01.01/00/22\_008/0004583" which is co-financed by the European Union.
+We thank Julius Pfadt and Elena Erosheva for their helpful comments and suggestions on an earlier version of the manuscript.